ROBERT C. PRINGLE (tug) Shipwreck

 Robert C. Pringle (tug)

-Robert C. Pringle, originally named Chequamegon, was a wooden-hulled American tugboat that sank without loss of life on Lake Michigan, near Sheboygan, Wisconsin, on June 19, 1922, after striking an obstruction, possibly floating driftwood.
+Robert C. Pringle, originally named Chequamegon, was a wooden-hulled American tugboat.
+She sank without loss of life on Lake Michigan, near Sheboygan, Wisconsin, on June 19, 1922, after striking an obstruction, possibly floating driftwood.

 Chequamegon was built in 1903 in Manitowoc, Wisconsin, by the Manitowoc Shipbuilding & Dry Dock Company.
-She was built for the newly formed Chequamegon Bay Transportation Company of Ashland, Wisconsin, under whom she hauled freight between Ashland, Bayfield, Washburn and Madeline Island.
-Between 1904 and 1918, she was sold multiple times, and was renamed Pere Marquette 7 in 1911.
-In 1918, Pere Marquette 7 was sold to the Pringle Barge Line of Cleveland, Ohio.
-She was converted to a tug and was renamed Robert C. Pringle.
+She was built for the newly formed Chequamegon Bay Transportation Company of Ashland, Wisconsin, under which she hauled freight between Ashland, Bayfield, Washburn and Madeline Island.
+She was sold multiple times between 1904 and 1918, and was renamed Pere Marquette 7 in 1911.
+In 1918, she was sold to the Pringle Barge Line, who converted her to a tug and renamed her Robert C. Pringle.

 Robert C. Pringle's wreck was discovered in 2008 by Steve Radovan.
-In the summer of 2019 it was subjected to a thorough archaeological survey by the Wisconsin Historical Society, who described the wreck as "remarkably intact".
+In 2019, it was subjected to a thorough archaeological survey by the Wisconsin Historical Society, which described the wreck as "remarkably intact".
 The wreck of Robert C. Pringle was listed on the National Register of Historic Places on December 14, 2020.

 (read more...)